 Instead of tearing apart your entire house, tackle one area at a time.
 If you are unsure how to renovate a house while living in it, breaking it down into phases can make life much easier.

-Say your kitchen is being remodeled: Make sure the kitchen is finished before you tackle the living room; this means you will always have access to essential areas such as the kitchen, bedrooms, and bathrooms during the entire process.
+Say your kitchen is being remodeled: Make sure the kitchen is finished before you tackle the living room.
+That way, you’ll always have access to essential spaces like the kitchen, bedrooms, and bathrooms.
+To better plan phases, review Start Home Renovation Process & Steps.

 6. Maintain Clear Communication With Contractors